STAT 385 Summer 2025 Unofficial Syllabus

 -

-All students are expected to do the following before coming to class each week: read the readings, annotate the readings to improve their understanding, view supplemental videos and notes, and complete assignments.
+All learners are expected to do the following before coming to class each week: read the readings, annotate the readings to improve their understanding, view supplemental videos and notes, and complete assignments.

 -